JaouherK/proxy-gateway/CONTRIBUTING.md

 - Maintain Proxy-gateway's quality
 - Fix problems that are important to users
-- Enable a sustainable system for CT's maintainers to review contributions
+- Enable a sustainable system for the app maintainers to review contributions

 Please follow these steps to help with a better readability:
 - The branch name should follow the following format:
-``ticketId_ticket-title`` for example : ``CX0_DEV-11145_improve-test-coverage``
+``ticketId_ticket-title`` for example : ``ticket-001_speed-limiter-config``
-- The tag for QA & production should have a description for easier readability
 - follow the style guide
-- Please assign one of the maintainers from the list below to the merge request
+- Please assign one of the maintainers from the list below to the pull request

 <a id="maintainers-list"/>